Nightingale

 Backgrounds

-Nightingale offers 7 background themes during playback, cycled with the T key.
+Nightingale offers a deep selection of background themes during playback, cycled with the T key.

-Five backgrounds are rendered in real-time using GPU shaders (WGSL):
+Ten backgrounds are rendered in real-time using GPU shaders (GLSL):

 These run at full frame rate and adapt to your display resolution.